cjdev2/qunit-mojo/README.md

 * qunit:test -> runs all your '*.qunit.js' files as qunit tests using phantomjs (or, optionally, qunit-test-driver)
 * qunit:serve -> starts an http server and serves your code so you can run it in the browser

+Options:

+* -Dqunit.numThreads=N -> executes qunit tests in parallel using N threads
+* -Dqunit.filter=foo -> executes only those tests which have 'foo' in their name/path

 Example:

 ~~~~~ javascript